Speedmob/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 3-print_numbers.c: a function that prints the numbers, from 0 to 9, followed by a new line.

 4-print_most_numbers.c: a function that prints the numbers, from 0 to 9, followed by a new line, 2 and 4 not included.

+5-more_numbers.c: a function that prints 10 times the numbers, from 0 to 14, followed by a new line.